If you only have one day to spend in Antwerp, this one day itinerary for Antwerp will guarantee you see the best that Antwerp has to offer.

 Start your day at Antwerp Central Station, one of the world’s most beautiful train stations.
 The stone terminus building, with an impressive dome above the waiting hall, was constructed between 1895 and 1905 on special request of King Leopold II.
 Between 1998 and 2007, largescale reconstruction works converted Antwerp Central from a terminus into a through station.
 A tunnel was excavated under the station, allowing high-speed trains to travel through Antwerp Central without having to turn around.
 The combination of old and new is incredible.
 You’ll want to take your time looking up, down, right and left when you admire the outside and inside beauty of the station.

 Leave the station and walk towards Keyserlei.
 It’s time to stroll towards Antwerp’s main shopping street: Meir.
-Of course, the main activity to do on Meir is shopping or window shopping.
-If you’re not a big shopper, there’s still plenty to see on Meir, as it is flanked by impressive 19th century buildings full of fascinating decorative details.
-Halfway on Meir you’ll find a hidden architectural gem on your left-hand side: Stadsfeestzaal.
+Of course, the main activity to do at Meir is shopping or window shopping.
+If you’re not a big shopper, there’s still plenty to see on Meir, as it is flanked by impressive 19th-century buildings full of fascinating decorative details.
+Halfway on Meir, you’ll find a hidden architectural gem on your left-hand side: Stadsfeestzaal.
 Inaugurated as a banquet and exhibition hall in 1908 and then destroyed in a fire in 2000, the structure was recently restored and made into a commercial hub.
 This historic building is worth a look for its beautiful architecture and design.

 A little bit further down Meir, you’ll pass Wapper, the location of the Rubenshouse.
-This is where Peter Paul Rubens once lived with his wife, Isabella Brant.
-The artist decorated the house himself taking inspiration from the Classical Antiquity.
+Peter Paul Rubens once lived with his wife, Isabella Brant.
+The artist decorated the house himself, taking inspiration from Classical Antiquity.
 You could spend an hour visiting the Rubens House that has been turned into a museum.
 You’ll be able to admire works from the painter’s original art collection, including a striking self-portrait.